You are here

 Each program in the ECCS department shares the same goals of producing high quality graduates through a broad-based curriculum that stresses fundamentals and the development of a professional work ethic.
 Many of our courses offer accessible, hands-on, practical laboratory experiences using relevant equipment and disciplined practices.

-An Advanced Energy Concentration is also available.
-The concentration requires both specific and elective energy relevant courses as displayed in the document below called “Electrical Engineering Advanced Energy Concentration Curriculum Guide”.
+An Advanced Energy Concentration is available.
+The concentration requires both specific and elective energy relevant courses as displayed in the document below called “Electrical Engineering Advanced Energy Concentration Curriculum Guide.”

 Program Educational Objectives

-- Be effective communicators with those inside and outside of electrical engineering.
+- Effectiveness in communicating with those both inside and outside of electrical engineering

-- Practice the professional and ethical responsibilities of electrical engineers.
+- A predisposition toward practicing the professional, ethical, and moral responsibilities of electrical engineers

-- Be equipped to accept challenging assignments and responsibilities.
+- Readiness to accept challenging assignments and responsibilities

-By the time of graduation, students majoring in Electrical Engineering at Ohio Northern University will have:
+By the time of graduation, students majoring in electrical engineering will have:

 - An ability to apply knowledge of mathematics, science, and engineering